Chapter: Collection Development

 Tools used in selection include professional journals, trade journals, subject bibliographies, publishers’ promotional materials, online resources, and reviews from reputable sources.

-The Menomonee Falls Public Library is a member of the Bridges Library System, and, as such, provides access to materials from other system libraries to its patrons.
-The Library also participates in an interlibrary loan network through the State of Wisconsin.
+Menomonee Falls Public Library is a member of the Bridges Library System, and, as such, provides access to materials from other system libraries to its patrons.
+The Library also participates in an interlibrary loan network throughout Wisconsin.
+Menomonee Falls Public Library does not have any control over materials loaned from other libraries.

 Evaluation and Withdrawal of Materials